Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Shaquille O’Neal

 Considered one of the greatest basketball players of all time and now retired, Shaquille O’Neal3 has severe sleep apnea and was diagnosed after participating in a Harvard sleep study.
 In an interview about his sleep apnea, Shaq said “I know for a fact that I stop breathing 72 times per hour.
 I love sleeping on my back, and my tongue falls back and blocks my airway.
-Every now and then I’d wake up panting3.”
+Every now and then I’d wake up panting.”

 Related: Best Mattress for Athletes